tarnishablec/gallop/README.md

     )

     const [{ b }] = useContext(context) //you need to hook Context to this component by useContext()

-    const [cache] = useCache({ val: 1 }) //will not trigger rerender, and only execute once, ⚠⚠you can not access dom in cache

     useEffect(() => {
       console.dir(this) //this context can be pass by arrow function